-Operating a Nest thermostat is one of the best ways to optimize the day-to-day schedule of your HVAC system.
+Installing a Nest thermostat is one of the best ways to improve the daily schedule of your comfort system.
 This smart thermostat can be taught your preferences and automatically make improvements.
-But as you may expect, it won’t work well or at all if you see an error code show up.
-The precise error code offers useful information about the underlying problem, something a professional technician can use to provide solutions that much quicker.
+But as you might expect, it won’t work correctly or at all if you see an error code appear.
+The precise error code offers useful information about the source of the problem, something a trained technician can use to present solutions that much sooner.

-Here are seven of the most frequent error codes you could find on your Nest thermostat.
-We’ll review the basics of each error code along with how you could address it and the projected cost to do so.
-Keep in mind that while the investment will ultimately be dependent on the exact Nest model, you can count on paying about $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific components necessary to complete repairs.
+Here are seven of the most common error codes you might discover on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you might fix it and the estimated cost to do so.
+Keep in mind that while the costs will ultimately be dependent on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include travel and labor costs on top of any specific hardware necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the issue is fixed.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is shut off.
+Because this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will continue to be displayed until the issue is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have happened further along in your home’s electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A certified technician can examine electrical connections and wiring until they find the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have occurred further along in the electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A certified technician will check electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

 Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin looking at connectors.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not just a software issue.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start checking connectors.

-They’ll shut off the power and gradually look at each wire, making sure they are fully inserted into the connector with the correct amount of uncovered copper.
-Once they find the problem connector, it can be exchanged for a new one.
+They’ll shut off the power and slowly check each wire, seeing to it that they are fully inserted into the connector with the proper amount of bare copper.
+When they find the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is severely hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will finally turn off.
-In the event the breakers are on, you can examine a couple of other places before calling a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally turn off.
+Presuming the breakers are on, you can check a few other places before consulting a professional technician.

-As this error can drain your thermostat’s battery, the first step might be providing enough power to figure out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and deliver power through a USB cable.
-Assuming it reveals error code 195, you may continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it’s maybe best to get in touch with a pro.
+Since this error can deplete your thermostat’s battery, the first step may be supplying enough power to determine if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and deliver power through a USB cable.
+If it displays error code 195, you should continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
-The technician can carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+A technician can cautiously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it might still keep you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+While this error code isn’t critical, it can still stop you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving adequate power.
+You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
 If not, you’ll need a Nest Power Connector.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is being delivered inside the Nest’s wiring, it may damage internal components and may even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off as soon as you can.
-You can then get in touch with a professional technician with the appropriate experience detecting and fixing electrical problems.
+Similar to error code e103, e104 is a critical error stemming from an overcurrent.
+If excess power is transported using the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to shut the power off as soon as you can.
+You can then get a hold of a professional technician with the appropriate experience detecting and fixing electrical problems.

 e73 – Critical

-This will sometimes be as simple as the breaker being shut off, but it could also be an issue with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s best to speak with a local professional.
+This will sometimes be as easy as the breaker being switched off, but it can also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s best to speak with a local professional.